Tarack/natives/ENTITY/IsEntityAtCoord.md

 ```
 Checks if entity is within x/y/zSize distance of x/y/z.
 Last three are unknown ints, almost always p7 = 0, p8 = 1, p9 = 0

+If p7 is set to true and the native is called in a loop, it will create a checkpoint (marker) at the specified position.
 ```

 ## Parameters